DETAILED ACTION

 The claim recites additional elements of:

-an output for outputting a speed offset signal for use in setting a speed of the vehicle.
+an electrical output for outputting a speed offset signal for use in setting a speed of the vehicle.

 The “receiving” step is recited at a high level of generality (i.e. as a general receiving of a road classification signal and a vehicle speed information signal) and amounts to mere data gathering, which is a form of insignificant extra-solution activity.
 See MPEP 2106.05(g).
-The limitation of “an input” interpreted as a 35 U.S.C.
-112(f) limitation is a generic input port of a general purpose computing module, which merely acts in its ordinary capacity for tasks (e.g., to receive data), and therefore, does not integrate the abstract idea into a practical application or provide significantly more.
-See MPEP 2106.05(f)(2).
+The “electrical input” is merely claimed as a source of the generally recited data, and therefore, the “electrical input” does not impose meaningful limits on the claim.
+See MPEP 2106.05(b)(III).

-Further limiting the “road classification signal” to include “information relating to a road on which the vehicle may travel” merely describes the type of generally recited data and does not require controlled operations of the vehicle.
-Further limiting the “vehicle speed information signal” to include “a speed limit value for the road” merely describes the type of generally recited data and does not require any particular vehicle-related sensors for acquiring the data.
-Thus, these limitations represent a mere narrowing of the abstract idea and does not impose meaningful limits on the claim beyond what has already been identified as abstract.
+Further limiting the “road classification signal” to include “information relating to a road on which the vehicle may travel” and to include “a numerical road classification value derived from a plurality of road parameters including road class, number of lanes, form of way, lane width, lane markings, road visibility, road curvature, and acceleration profile, and the vehicle speed information signal comprises a speed limit value for the road” does not require particular vehicle-related sensors for acquiring the data or controlled operations of the vehicle.
+Further limiting the “vehicle speed information signal” to include “a speed limit value for the road” does not require any particular vehicle-related sensors for acquiring the data or controlled operations of the vehicle.
+Thus, these limitations represent a mere narrowing of the abstract idea and do not impose meaningful limits on the claim beyond what has already been identified as abstract.

 The limitation of “for use in setting a speed of the vehicle” does not require the vehicle speed to be set or controlled and merely describes how to generally “apply” the otherwise mental judgements in a generic or general-purpose vehicle.